About Us

 The founders applied to CCFAA (The Central California Fellowship of Alcoholics Anonymous) to be a new group in the schedule and to have “gay” listed next to its meeting days and times.
 The gay designation provoked a big controversy.
 It was the 70’s.
 Finally, a year later, North Hall was allowed on the meeting schedule.
 CCFAA managers Ruth G. and Tiesup were instrumental in their support.

-Since the group began in 1974, North Hall has grown into a very large fellowship of both gay and straight members.
-In its years of providing a safe and supportive environment of recovery for the LGBTQ and straight community alike, North Hall has never closed its doors.
+Since its opening in 1974, the fellowship has grown, ever seeking to support the Alcoholic who suffers.
+In its years of providing a safe and supportive environment for the LGBTQIA + and straight communities alike– North Hall has never closed its doors.

 Scribes: Pat D., Tom J, December 2017.